Red Sox vs. Yankees MLB Betting Odds, Trends & Prediction

-The Boston Red Sox travel to the Bronx to face the New York Yankees on Friday night at 7:05 PM ET on NESN.
-It’s Game 1 of a three-game set.
+The Boston Red Sox remain in the Bronx to face the New York Yankees on Saturday afternoon at 1:05 PM ET on FS1.
+It’s Game 2 of a three-game set.
 Keep reading for our Red Sox vs. Yankees betting prediction.

 Can the Red Sox win the game outright as money-line road underdogs?